saru2020/ClipsExtractor/README.md

 - Process media files based on user-provided topics
 - Provide extracted clips with timestamps and transcript
 - Combine relevant clips into a single video file
+- **Chrome Extension**: Extract clips directly while browsing YouTube.
+Tap on extracted content with its timestamp to play the video from that point.
+[See Chrome Extension Setup](./chrome-extension-setup.md)

 ## Architecture